Anon-Planet/thgtoa/docs/guide/index.md

 **Be careful:**

 - **You should never mount the Hidden Volume from the Decoy OS (NEVER EVER).
 If you did this, it would create forensic evidence of the Hidden Volume within the Decoy OS which could jeopardize your attempt at plausible deniability**.
-If you did this anyway (intentionally or by mistake) from the Decoy OS, there are ways to erase forensic evidence that will be explained later at the end of this guide, so this mistake alone isn't a huge deal if you follow the steps in [Some additional measures against forensics][Some additional measures against forensics:].
+If you did this anyway (intentionally or by mistake) from the Decoy OS, there are ways to erase forensic evidence that will be explained later at the end of this guide, so this mistake alone isn't a huge deal if you follow the steps in [Some additional measures against forensics](#some-additional-measures-against-forensics).

 - **Never use the Decoy OS from the same network (public Wi-Fi) as the Hidden OS.**